 Members are released for cause if they do not successfully complete their term of service, for any reason that does not qualify as a compelling personal circumstance.
-Also, all members who complete less than 15% of their term of service must be released for cause in eGrants/MyAmeriCorps Portal.
-Members exited early for cause are not eligible for an education award.
+Additionally, all members who complete less than 15% of their term of service must be released for cause in eGrants/MyAmeriCorps Portal.
+Members exited early for cause are not eligible for an education award, and their slot can be refilled if the program is otherwise fully enrolled and the exiting member has served less than 30% of their term of service.

-It is possible for a member to be terminated from the program for cause and still receive a satisfactory performance evaluation.
+It is possible for a member to be released from the program for cause and still receive a satisfactory performance evaluation.
 In these cases, the member would be eligible for subsequent AmeriCorps term(s) of service, as long as he/she performed satisfactorily during the term of service from which he/she was released for cause.
 Any individual released for cause is required to disclose the release when applying for any subsequent term of service.
 Failure to disclose past exits for cause will render an individual ineligible to receive the AmeriCorps education award, whether or not that individual successfully completes the subsequent term of service.
 Members released early from service for disciplinary action are not eligible for future terms of service.